-The Snohomish County Historic Preservation Commission and local heritage organizations will offer activities for kids, hands-on interactive exhibits, and a chance to touch historic artifacts at six different sites along the 30 miles of historic rail line and at Legion Park in Arlington.
+The Snohomish County Historic Preservation Commission and local heritage organizations and Tribes will offer kids activities, hands-on interactive exhibits, cool refreshments and a chance to touch historic artifacts.
 The event is free.

 Snohomish County started to develop sections of the Centennial Trail in 1989 during the State’s centennial celebration.
 Today the rail alignment is part of a developing regional trail network connecting to Woodinville, Monroe, Everett, Lake Stevens, Arlington and Skagit County.

 Can’t make it to the Centennial Trail History Walk?
 Don’t let that stop you from learning fascinating stories of the people and industries that made an impact on our community in the fields of agriculture, timber and rail at www.centennialtrail.com.